FelixEngl/atra/README.md

 # Atra - The smaller way to crawl

-**!!This read me will we reworked in a few days, i am
-currently working on a better version and a wiki for the config files.!!**
+**!!This read me will we reworked in a few days.
+Currently I am working on a better version and a wiki for the config files.!!**

 Atra is a novel web crawling solution, implemented in Rust, designed with